Mathilde Carmen Hertz: Work

 Mathilde Hertz concentrated on primitive mammalian teeth for her doctoral thesis.
 Once she received her doctoral degree, however, Hertz moved away from studying teeth and focused on animal psychology.
 She initially concentrated on the behavior of ravens.
 She was specifically interested in the visual perception of these birds.
 Her findings are valued for many reasons.
 Among others, she published important findings explaining problem-solving in animals.
 In the years following, she focused primarily on the visual perception of honeybees Other animals she studied include blue jays, hermit crabs, and flies.

 Family legacy

 Mathilde Hertz, who herself never had children, came from a well-known family of scientists.
 Her father Heinrich Rudolf Hertz is famous for proving the existence of electromagnetic radio waves.
 Her cousin, Gustav Ludwig Hertz, studied under Max Planck among others and was awarded the Nobel Prize for his work in the field of nuclear physics in 1925.
-Gustav Ludwig Hertz's son Carl Hellmuth Hertz, in turn, developed medical ultrasonography at the University of Lund in Sweden.
+Gustav Ludwig Hertz's son Carl Hellmuth Hertz, in turn, developed medical ultrasonography at Lund University in Sweden.